batbucket/runityscape/README.md

 * Written in the Unity engine using C#

 # TODOs after Downloading #
-* Fill in the fields in the Editor.
-Edit>Project Settings>Game Jolt API
+* Setup the fields needed for the GameJolt API to work.
+From the editor, Edit → Project Settings → Game Jolt API

 # Other Plugins #
 * NUnit for unit testing